ahlisbon/diacriticsAndNengo/README.md

 ## Converting Western Years ⇄ Nengō

+### How to Use
+The hotkey combination for converting years is ctrl+shift+y

+The idea behind this macro is that you convery years as you are typing.
+The macro accounts for three scenarios:
+- typing in word processors
+- typing in text fields
+- typing in spreadsheets

 ### Western Years to Nengō
 Type any 4 digit year from 1868 onward and then press ctrl+shift+y.
 The macro will highlight the text and paste the nengō over it.
-For example 1936 will be pasted over as: "Shōwa 11"
+For example 1936 will be pasted over as: "Shōwa 11".
+This should work in most any word processing program/web app.
+With spreadsheets

 #### Things to know:
 - Trying to convert a year before 1868 will produce an error.